devprofile98/shm/README.md

 > cmake ..

+use your preferred make tools like below
+> make

+or let cmake choose for you:
-> make or (on windows) use cmake --build . or your make tool
+> cmake --build .

 an executable file "playground" is generated, run it with
 > ./playground